paul-chaffin/EventTrackerProject/README.md

 * JPA
 * Spring
 * Gradle
+* JavaScript
+* AJAX

 ### Lessons Learned
 * Adding more entities/inserts as you go is not efficient.
 Which is a bummer when ideas come to you as you go.
 * .get() is your best friend when you need an object but are given an Optional
 * JUnit tests execute alphabetically...or in descending order of the length of the test name...or in any order they want.
+* Comment blocks for easy identification
+* Throw down your closing curly braces <i>before</i> you write any block code to avoid losing them